 You are not lazy.
 You come to the gym four to five days a week.
 Grind out workouts when you feel like being on the couch.
 You keep a record of workouts in a notebook or an app and have used the fads — the ones with flashy titles and the assertion that change can happen in eight weeks.
-And worked a time.
+And it worked for some time.
 You saw that progress, and the dresses do not fit.
 The weights on the bar were increased.

 What Precision Training Is (and is not)